Handel’s Julius Caesar takes place in Egypt in 48 B.C.

-Meanwhile, Cleopatra, through the help of her handmaiden Nirena, has learned of Pompey’s death at Ptolemy’s hand.
-Realizing what she must do, she decides to win favor from Cesar by her own means.
-Achillas brings Ptolemy the news that Caesar was unhappy with Pompey's death, and offers to kill Caesar himself should he be given Cornelia's hand in marriage.
+Meanwhile, Cleopatra has come to learn that Ptolemy devised plans to murder Pompeo only to gain favor with Caesar.
+Realizing what she must do, she decides to win favor from the Roman conquerer by her own means.
+Achillas brings Ptolemy the news that Caesar was unhappy with Pompeo’s death, and offers to kill Caesar himself should he be given Cornelia’s hand in marriage.
 Ptolemy relishes the thought of no longer having to deal with Caesar, and agrees to Achillas’ terms.

-Disguised as the servant "Lidia", Cleopatra enters into Caesar's camp during a funeral service for Pompey.
+Disguised as “Lidia”, Cleopatra enters into Caesar’s camp.
 She meets with Caesar, who is distracted by her beauty, and divulges the hardships she has faced.
-Once the camp has emptied out, Cornelia, still wracked with grief attempts suicide.
-Sextus isn't far behind to stop her, and he reaffirms his vow to avenge his father's death.
-Having watched events unfold from afar, "Lidia" offers guidance to reach Ptolemy, Sextus, and Cornelia leave to find him.
+They are interrupted by the grieving Cornelia searching for her husband’s sword.
+Sextus isn’t far behind to stop her, and he vows to avenge his father’s death.
+“Lidia” offers guidance to reach Ptolemy, and Caesar, Sextus, and Cornelia leave to find him.

-Caesar enters Ptolemy's palace, suspecting something terrible may happen.
-Cornelia and Sextus arrive and, when Ptolemy sees Cornelia, he immediately falls in love with her, but gives the impression to Achillas that he will still give her to him.
+Caesar enters Ptolemy’s palace, suspecting something may happen.
+When Ptolemy sees Cornelia, he immediately falls in love with her, but gives the impression to Achillas that he will still give her to him.
 Sextus challenges Ptolemy, but loses, and Cornelia rejects Achillas’ advances.
-Burned by Cornelia’s rejection, Achillas has Sextus arrested.
+Burned by her emotions, Achillas calls in his soldiers to arrest Sextus.

-In Ptolemy's palace garden, Achillas tries desperately (and unsuccessfully) to win Cornelia's affections.
+In Ptolemy’s palace, Achillas tries desperately (and unsuccessfully) to win Cornelia’s affections.
+She turns her head from him in scorn.
 After the dejected Achillas leaves, Ptolemy takes his turn to win her over, but is met with the same harsh feelings.
 Sextus arrives hell-bent on killing Ptolemy.
-Nirena returns to inform Cornelia that she is to be held in Ptomley’s harem.

-Back in Cleopatra's bedroom, her tryst with Caesar is interrupted when Curio, Cesar’s general, announces the approach of conspirators.
-She reveals her true identity to Cesare and offers to help him escape.
+Back in Cleopatra’s bedroom, her tryst with Caesar is interrupted when they hear conspirators approaching.
+She reveals her true identity to him and offers to help him escape.
 Instead, he chooses to stay and fight.
-Left alone, Cleopatra prays to the Gods to protect Cesar.

-Ptolemy sits in his harem, with Cornelia, when Sextus sneaks into the room, waiting for his chance to attack the king.
-Achillas bursts in and announces that his troops have just attacked Caesar.
-Having cornered him within the palace, the troops forced him to jump out a window into the sea, where he surely died.
+Ptolemy sits among his harem of women, including Cornelia, when Sextus bursts into the room, charging the king.
+Achillas quickly tackles him to the floor and announces that his troops have just attacked Caesar.
+Having cornered him within the palace, the troops forced him to jump out the window into the billowing sea, where he surely died.
 Achillas then demands that Ptolemy give Cornelia to him, but Ptolemy refuses.
+Overcome with grief, Sextus tries to stab himself with his sword, but Cornelia stops him.
+She relights his vengeful flame and he vows to kill his father’s murderer once again.

-Ptolemy and Cleopatra meet on the battlefield, where Cleopatra is defeated and taken prisoner.
-Caesar, who survived his fall and is washed up on shore, prays to find his way back to his beloved Cleopatra.
+Ptolemy and Cleopatra have taken up arms against each other.
+As their own armies battle for dominance, Caesar, who survived his fall, prays for Cleopatra’s victory.
+However, Ptolemy triumphs over Cleopatra, and he orders his men to escort her out of the palace in chains.
 Sextus, on his way to kill Ptolemy, stumbles upon a wounded Achillas.
-Having been betrayed by Ptolemy, who has kidnapped Cornelia, Achillas hands Sextus a ring that gives him full command of his troops stationed in a nearby cave.
-Sextus takes the ring and Achillas dies.
-Caesar arrives moments later and asks Sextus to let him take the ring and control the army.
-Sextus relinquishes the ring and Caesar quickly departs.
+Having been betrayed by Ptolemy, who has kidnapped Cornelia, Achillas hands Sextus a sigil that gives him full command of his troops stationed in a nearby cave.
+Sextus takes the sigil and Achillas dies.
+Caesar arrives moments later and asks Sextus to let him take the sigil and control the army, “For if he cannot save both Cornelia and Cleopatra, he will die trying”.
+Sextus relinquishes the sigil and Caesar quickly departs.

-Cleopatra, having escaped from Ptolemy, returns to her destroyed palace.
-She is astonished when Cesare appears before her.
-The lovers embrace before setting out to Ptolemy's palace.
+Cleopatra sits in a small cell within a camp of Ptolemy’s troops, and prays for Caesar.
+She is astonished when she spots him leading an army into the camp.
+After rescuing her, the lovers embrace before setting out to Ptolemy’s palace.
 Sextus arrives at the palace first and finds Ptolemy courting his mother again.
-This time, however, Sextus is able to exact his revenge and kill Ptolemy.
+This time, however, Sextus is able to kill Ptolemy.

-Cesar and Cleopatra enter and Cornelia presents tokens of Ptolemy's death to Caesar, who then hands them to Cleopatra.
+When Caesar and Cleopatra enter Alexandria, they are greeted by cheers and adoration.
+Cornelia presents tokens of Ptolemy’s death to Caesar, who then hands them to Cleopatra.
 He tells her that he will support her as queen and the two announce their love.
-Everyone rejoices over the new-found peace.
+The citizens rejoice and revel in new found peace.